 According to our expert opinion, using vinyl as a headliner alternative is a viable idea.
 However, you will have to find the lightest vinyl on the market.

-Vinyl is quite heavy and can’t be compared to the fabric you see on headliners.
-Getting vinyl to stick using spray adhesives will be tricky.
-You may have to result to using epoxies.
+Vinyl is quite heavy and cannot be compared to the fabric used on headliners.
+Getting vinyl to adhere using spray adhesives can be challenging.
+You may need to resort to using epoxies.

 However, before proceeding with using vinyl as a car headliner alternative, please check and confirm that this is the best-looking material for your headliner.